 We mean this: We want you, as a North Park graduate, to pursue a career about which you are passionate, and through which you will find the unique ways you can make a difference, become a leader, or otherwise impact the world.

 So how does it work?
 Starting with the framework of North Park’s identity as a Christian, liberal arts institution, our Core Curriculum is intentionally multi-disciplinary and multi-year.
-It is set up as a progress through three areas: Foundation Courses, Explorations Courses, and Capstone Courses.
+It is set up as a progress through three areas: Foundation Courses, Explorations Courses, and Keystone Courses.
 You can also take advantage of programs and opportunities outside the classroom, like the Campus Theme Lecture Series, which will enhance your learning and help you engage with the full campus community around life’s compelling questions.

 Cornerstone Seminar: Making a Life of Significance

 As a freshman, ideally in your first semester, you’ll enroll in a Cornerstone Seminar course, which helps you ask the questions, “Who am I?” and, “What does it mean to be human?”
 As you think and talk about these big questions, you’ll consider how people around the world and across time have answered them.
 You’ll also work on your writing and critical thinking skills as you transition into university-level coursework.

 Over the next two to three semesters, you’ll complete more core courses in Bible, a modern language, mathematics, health and well-being, and global histories, rounding out the Foundations Courses and preparing for more in-depth work in both the Core Curriculum and your major.